 As we’ve just mentioned, dogs need to bark in order to express themselves.
-However, excessive and prolonged barking can damage the dog’s vocal cords, inflame his larynx and cause a sore throat.
+However, do dogs get tired of barking?
+Excessive and prolonged barking can damage the dog’s vocal cords, inflame his larynx and cause a sore throat.
 Besides, exaggerated barking can lead to other behaviors.
 A dog barks to express an emotion or feeling, but should not do it haphazardly.
 It is not healthy behavior for him and can cause severe damage.

 The first thing you need to do is identify the reason behind your dog’s excessive barking.
 Find the stress factor and try to remove it, or, at least, ease it out.